muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### Deep Learning: CNN-LSTM deep neural networks for energy usage forecasting
+### Energy usage forecasting with CNN-LSTM deep neural networks
 Long short-term memory (LSTM) is a special type of recurrent neural network (RNN) that can be used for time-series forecasting.
 LSTM networks are capable of learning features from input sequences of data and can be used to predict multi-step sequences.
 In this example, I demonstrated a CNN-LSTM architecture for multistep time-series energy usage forecasting.
 A one-dimensional convolutional neural network (CNN) is used to read and encode the input sequence.
 An LSTM network is then used as a decoder to make a one-step prediction for each value in the output sequence.

 <img src="images/time-series3.png?raw=true"/>  Figure: Actual and predicted energy usage over 12 weeks of time period